skepticalblver/vgs/README.md

 3.

 The main programs are entitled with "run_".
 Differing solely in the characteristics of , these programs read in various N-body simulation output files including aorig.dat (), ABsizes.dat, MODEL_OUT_emb6.csv, MODEL_OUT_emb8.csv.
 It also calls other subprograms such as SF.py and henry.py that calculate the .
-This model was written with flexbility in mind and it is relatively straightforward for users to introduce new mechanismms, formalisms, and equations into the main program.
+The main- and sub-programs were written with flexbility in mind and it is relatively straightforward for users to introduce new mechanismms, formalisms, and equations into the main program.
 This can be done simply by.

 Deciding which script to use will depend on the intent of the science goal.
 For instance,

 Within the main script, the user can specify the desired output and format, as well as....

+### Crediting This Work